 Trying to find the best policy for you in your area can be time-consuming and stressful.
 However, our agents’ price check policies constantly; they’re highly talented professionals that can find the best plan for you in moments.

-By working with an agent that specializes in gap insurance for Medicare, you’ll save time and money.
+By working with an agent that specializes in this type of insurance for Medicare, you’ll save time and money.

 Medicare Gap Insurance Cost

-The three rating methods used for Medicare gap insurance are:
+The three rating methods used for Medicare insurance are: